February 12, 2001

 February 14, 2001

-U.S. astronauts Thomas Jones and Robert Curbeam Jr. make history as they perform the 100th space walk in the United States space program.
-The space walk is part of the installation procedure for the new Destiny module of the International Space Station.
+U.S. astronauts Thomas Jones and Robert Curbeam Jr. make history during Space Shuttle mission STS-98 as they perform the 100th spacewalk in the United States space program.
+This historic spacewalk is part of the installation procedure for the new Destiny Laboratory Module of the International Space Station (ISS).
+Destiny becomes the first NASA lab to be permanently used since the days of Skylab nearly three decades earlier.

 March 11, 2001